lrq3000/pyugt/README.md

 Of course, since the translation is done by a machine, don't expect a very nice translation, but for games where no translation is available, it can be sufficient to understand the gist and be able to play.

+The software can also be useful to human translators, as it is possible to enable logging of OCR'ed text in the config file, so that all captured text will be saved in a log file that can later be used as the source for a manual translation.

+The software is also not limited to games, but can be applied to anything that displays text on screen.

 This software was inspired by the amazing work of Seth Robinson on [UGT (Universal Game Translator)](https://github.com/SethRobinson/UGT).

 ## How to install & update